Düren: Roman era

-The area of Düren was part of Gallia Belgica, more specifically the territory of the Eburones, a people who were described as both Belgae and Germani.
+Before Roman conquest, the area of Düren had been settled by the Eburones, a people who were described as both Celts and Germani.
+Gaius Julius Caesar described it as part of Gallia Belgica.

 It was conquered by the Roman Republic under Julius Caesar and became part of Germania inferior.
+The Romans encouraged the settlement of loyal Ubii in the Jülich-Zülpich Börde.
+May be, the name "Düren" refers to the hamlet "Marcodurum", situated 4 km north of nowadays downtown Düren.

-Düren became a supply area for the rapidly growing Roman city of Cologne (Roman name Colonia Claudia Ara Agrippinensium).
+The Jülich-Zülpicher Börde (nowadays the Düren area) became a supply area for the rapidly growing Roman city of Cologne (Roman name Colonia Claudia Ara Agrippinensium).
 Furthermore, a few important Roman roads skirt Düren (including the road from Cologne to Jülich and Tongeren and the road from Cologne to Zülpich and Trier).

-By the 4th century, the area was settled by the Ripuarian Franks.
+During the Migration Period in the 4th and 5th centuries, Rhenish Franks, also called Ripuarian Franks invaded the Jülich-Zülpich Börde and took control.

 The name villa duria occurred the first time in the Frankish Annals in the year 747.

 Frankish king Pippin the Short often visited Düren in the 8th century and held a few important conventions there.
-The Franks made of Düren a royal palace, from which the name Palatine (Pfalz in German) is derived.
+The Franks made of Düren a Königspfalz/royal palace (part time residence), from which the name Palatine (Pfalz in German) is derived.
 Charlemagne sojourned a few times there.
-Due to the frequent visits of Charlemagne, a few markets sprang up, such as the corn, cattle, wood, chicken, and butter markets, all of which contributed to Düren's development.
+Due to the frequent visits of Charlemagne, a few markets sprang up, such as the Grain, cattle, wood, chicken, and butter markets, all of which contributed to Düren's development.
 The castle was built at the place where, since 1991, the Saint Anne Church is located.

 Middle Ages

 Düren obtained city rights in the early 13th century.
 Around 1200, the construction of the city wall was started, which includes 12 towers and 5 gates.
+But it lost its status as a free imperial city 1242 and become secondary main town of the County of Juelich.
 The gates faced all directions: in the north, the Philippstor and the Wirteltor, in the east the Kölntor (Cologne gate), in the south the Obertor and in the west the Holztor (wooden gate).
 There are still ruins of the gates today.

 The chiseler Leonhard stole a small box with the relic of Saint Anne out of the Mainzer Stiftskirche St. Stephan in 1501 and brought it to Düren.
 Pope Julius II decided on March 18, 1506, that Düren could keep the remains.
 They were kept in the Martinskirche (church of Saint Martin) which was renamed the Annakirche (church of Saint Anne) in 1505.
 (Probably the church was renamed much later, because in the 19th century it was still called sometimes parish church of the holy Martinus).
 Saint Anne became the patron saint of Düren.
 Every year, the saint's day of Saint Anne (July 26) is celebrated for one week with the Anna octavos and the Anna parish fair, one of the biggest folk festivals of Germany.